andreacristaldi/DefenderRules/README.md

 # DefenderDecompress
-Tool to esigned to parse and analyze Microsoft Defender AV signature definition files
+Tool designed to parse and analyze Microsoft Defender AV signature definition files

 # Description
 DefenderRules is a tool designed to parse and analyze Microsoft Defender signature definition files (extracted from .vdm using tools like DefenderDecompress).
 It extracts metadata about threats, parses rule types, and generates: